Mahesh7880/Amazon-QuickSight/README.md

 ✅ Connect these datasets seamlessly to **Amazon QuickSight** for interactive analysis.
 ✅ Design and build visualisations, including **donut charts, bar graphs, and tables**.
 ✅ Address complex data questions with QuickSight’s tools, creating insights from raw data.

-🌟The grand finale was building a cohesive dashboard to unite all visualisations a rewarding process that brought every element together!
+ The grand finale was building a cohesive dashboard to unite all visualisations a rewarding process that brought every element together!

 ---
 ### Links:
 ### Documentation